ruyakubu/BUILD-AzureML-workshop/README.md

 print("Accuracy score: ", clf.score(X_test,Y_test))
 ```

-Well done...
-0.85 is a good score!
+Well done!
+You should have gotten an accuracy score somewhere between 0.8 and 0.85, which is a good score!

 ## Task 2: Create a cloud client